Rhabdomyolysis

 The mainstay of treatment is large quantities of intravenous fluids.
 Other treatments may include dialysis or hemofiltration in more severe cases.
 Once urine output is established, sodium bicarbonate and mannitol are commonly used but they are poorly supported by the evidence.
 Outcomes are generally good if treated early.
 Complications may include high blood potassium, low blood calcium, disseminated intravascular coagulation, and compartment syndrome.

 Rhabdomyolysis is reported about 26,000 times a year in the United States.
-While the condition has been commented on throughout history, the first modern description was following an earthquake in 1908.
-Important discoveries as to its mechanism were made during the Blitz of London in 1941.
 It is a significant problem for those injured in earthquakes, and relief efforts for such disasters often include medical teams equipped to treat survivors with rhabdomyolysis.